How to claim for International items (posted to addresses outside the UK)

 • Royal Mail will provide the customer with a unique reference number for their claim.

-• Royal Mail will carry out checks and enquiries to establish 1) that the item was posted with Royal Mail and 2) the cause of the loss, part loss, damage or delay.
+• Royal Mail will carry out checks and enquiries to establish 1) that the item was posted with Royal Mail and 2) the cause of the loss, part loss or damage.
 This may involve requesting additional documentation / information from either the sender or recipient of the item or inspecting the packaging and item in question.

 • Royal Mail will take in to account any findings and the compensation policy for the product used to determine how much, if any payment is due.